syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 {% endhighlight %}

 N> Default RDL Report will be rendered, which is used in the online service.
-You can obtain sample rdl/rdlc files from Syncfusion installed location (%userprofile%\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\Common\Data\ejReportTemplate).
+You can obtain the sample RDL/RDLC files from Syncfusion installed location (%userprofile%\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\Common\Data\ejReportTemplate).

 ## Run the Application